iravitejakumar/GraphQL-RealWorld-Example/server/README.md

 }
 ```

 Both these queries gives the same result.
-But main importance of `query` keyword comes when we name a query.
-We can name the query using `query` keyword , so that we can reuse it at frontend.
+But main importance of `query` keyword is it gives us ability to name the query, so that we can reuse it in frontend code.

 ##### Query with name: